joaogoncalves96/FirstProject/README.md

 Fold -> When a player resigns from the pot, he cannot bet in the present round.<br />
 Raise -> Bets the current highest bet + 50%. <br />
 Check -> Skips turn, can only be made when there's no higher bet. <br />
+Help -> Help with commands, all command information. <br />

 Hands (From best to worst):
 <div align="left">